wallaWalla94/weddingWebsite/README.md

-This is just a test of the website I was trying to make for my wedding webtsite.
+This is just a test of the website startting version and final version branch. www.ginacarloswedding.com 04/17/2026